VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/Collider.en.md

 **[VKC Node Collider](../VKCComponents/VKCNodeCollider.md)** - A basic component for representing colliders.
 By using it with Unity's BoxCollider, you can create collision-enabled nodes such as walls and floors.
 Various expressions are possible by combining it with other VKC components.

+!!! note "Notes on handling Box Colliders"
+    GameObjects with Box Colliders will automatically have colliders applied even without VKCNodeCollider attached.

 ### Components Used in Combination with the Basic Component
 When these are attached in the Inspector view, VKC Node Collider is also automatically added